-Peter Evans, a jazz/blues artist from the metro Philadelphia region, has a decades-long history as a musician, studying initially with Philadelphia Folksong Society co-founder George Britton in the 1960s, and his depth of understanding of folk music has deeply impacted the creation of his newest record, “Miss Nomer’s Number”.
-As an a cappella singer for the last thirty-five years, including with the Yale Whiffenpoofs, for whom he served as a musical director, Peter’s incredible understanding of music history has served as a resource in the creation of his newest record.
+Peter Evans, a jazz/blues/folk artist from metropolitan Philadelphia, has a lifetime history as a musician, studying guitar and voice initially with Philadelphia Folksong Society co-founder George Britton in the 1960’s.
+Peter has maintained his love of the music as an a cappella singer for the past 40 years, including performing with the Yale Whiffenpoofs, for whom he served as musical director.

 Peter’s songwriting has recently been informed by a project he started in March, 2018 on US Route 1, the first Interstate highway in the United States.
 Ever since his days at Yale, he’s wanted to take pictures on Route 1, but that impetus has evolved into Route1Views.com, a geo-specific, interactive social website, celebrating the people who have lived and worked along the road.
 “We are more divided as a country now than at any other point in my lifetime”, says Evans.
 “Perhaps with the exception of 1968.
 If in some small way Route1Views helps us to realize how much we share and how we are connected, then all of the effort will have been worth it.”

 Prior to exploring and documenting the highway, Peter was a producer for Drew Nugent, a jazz pianist, vocalist and trumpet player from Philadelphia.
 Evans and Nugent spent several years collaborating as songwriters and penned four of the tracks on Drew’s CD “I’ll Never Be the Same” (2017), which featured several members of Nugent’s Midnight Society, Rob Hyman (The Hooters), Alfred Goodrich (Alfred James Band) and singers from the Orpheus Club of Philadelphia.